 Visits are up to two hours long and include a 30 minute handling workshop and a self-guided trail in the museum.
-We can accommodate classes of up to 45 children in one visit.

 You may have been on a ‘Bear Hunt’ at Nursery but now you can take your children on a ‘Dinosaur Hunt’ and you’re guaranteed to find a ‘big one!’

 During your visit the class will spilt into two groups and rotate between a self-guided ‘We’re Going on a Dinosaur Hunt’ trail with their own mini dinosaurs and a handling session in the Museum classroom looking at fossils and dinosaurs to explore what dinosaurs really were and how we know about them.Download Dinosaur Hunters Teacher Sheet

 Starting with a reading of ‘Funny Bones’, we explore what a skeleton is and why animals have them.
 See and touch different skeleton types and handle live bugs to feel their super skeletons!

 Explore the real characters behind Humpty Dumpty and Incy-Wincy and how we classify life around us.
 This session uses nursery rhymes to introduce children to the real animals the rhymes are based on.
 Using real museum specimens and the Nursery Rhymes Humpty Dumpty, Incy-Wincy Spider, Five Little Spotted Frogs, Hickory Dickory Dock and Two Little Dicky Birds we investigate what mammals, amphibians, birds, reptiles and bugs are and what kind of egg Humpty might have been!

 Download Amazing Animals Trail